Oklukeok/ToDo-List-_Testing/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Testing To do list App

-> Description the project.
+> Create tests for different functionalities of the App.

 ## Built With

-- Major languages
+- HTML/CSS
-- Frameworks
+- JavaScript
-- Technologies used
+- Webpack
+- Jest (for testing)

 ## Live Demo (if available)